SANTHOSH17-DOT/attack-vectors-suite/TCP ATTACKS/README.md

 ### 🔵 Background

-📌 The Internet is a global network of computers that communicate with each other using protocols like IP, TCP, and UDP.
+📌 The Internet is a global network of computers that communicate with each other using protocols like IP, TCP and UDP.

 📌 The Internet Protocol (IP) is the foundation for data transfer on the Internet, while the Transmission Control Protocol (TCP) is used to establish a two-way, reliable communication between devices.